Melaka's popular attraction, the Butterfly and Reptile Sanctuary (MBRS), hasn't seen any income amidst the ongoing lockdown

 All sets come with a step-by-step guide on how to care for the pupa and if done right, you will be able to witness a butterfly emerge in three to 10 days and set them free!

-They only deliver within West Malaysia.
+They currently only deliver within West Malaysia.

-But no, you can't bring them home.
+But no, you can't bring those home.

 If you are interested in getting a butterfly pupa or adopting another animal, visit the MBRS website here.